-- Projects that can commence construction or implementation earlier. - Projects that leverage more committed funds per program dollar. - Projects that can demonstrate quantifiable air quality improvements, including a significant reduction in vehicle-miles traveled. - Projects that can demonstrate regional and community project support. - Within a Metropolitan Planning Organization, projects that further the implementation of the sustainable communities strategy.
+- Projects that are more cost-effective. - Projects that can commence construction or implementation earlier. - Projects that leverage more committed funds per program dollar. - Projects that can demonstrate quantifiable air quality improvements, including a significant reduction in vehicle-miles traveled. - Projects that can demonstrate regional and community project support. - Within a Metropolitan Planning Organization, projects that further the implementation of the sustainable communities strategy.